jumezurike/AfaPrincipleSixteen/README.md

 The fundamentals are the 16 different seeds(with bool open or close; truth or false) borne within a 4 by 4 matrix.
 This brings about a truth table of over 256 for each string of 4 nodes.
 This means as the cast layer is increase so will the performance and accuracy in predictions.

 Is Ikpukpara a science, divinity, or culture?
-It is all three and every other thing in between it is the way of deep understanding of the world we live in.
-AFA oracle the machines or blackbox is what supercomputers or  quantum computers represent to the modern world.
+It is all the three mentioned and every other thing in between.
+It is the way leading to the depth of understanding the world we live in.
+In ancient times AFA oracle, the machine or blackbox is what supercomputers or  quantum computers represent to the modern world.
 Today, we rely on computers for anything we want to analyse for insight.

 - SCIENCE